LuqiPan/LuqiPan.github.io/_posts/logic-for-hackers/2014-02-02-note-logic.md

 - Eg: some course system may be synced, but some are not.
 Don't model it as you like, but model it exactly as the real system.
 - At the start of modeling, use as few variables as you can: you can always add more when you need it.
 - To test a pred, you need to write another pred and put it in assertion.**(question: how)**
+- Never believe yourself, especially you have Alloy, such a great checker which can do all the checks automatically for you